Last Updated on

 Spending a whole weekend setting up a new garage door opener is not on the top of most peoples’ idea of a good time.
 If you don’t feel comfortable, you can hire someone to install the opener for you.
 If you’ve never done this installation yourself, it will take a pro considerably less time.

 According to Fixr.com, the average cost to install a garage door opener falls within the range of $200-$650.
-Home Advisor found the National average cost for a garage door opener install to be $337.
-A chain driven opener will be on the lower end of cost and a belt driven opener on the higher end.
+Home Advisor found the National average cost for a garage door opener installs to be $337.
+A chain-driven opener will be on the lower end of cost and a belt-driven opener on the higher end.